 The GEOC will be charged with:

-- developing policy regarding the delivery of the University-wide General Education program;
+- proposing policy regarding the University-wide General Education program;

 The membership of the GEOC shall be representative of the Faculty of all of the Schools and Colleges and members shall be appointed following current Senate Nominating Committee practice.
 While the members and chair shall be proposed by the Nominating Committee and approved by the Senate, the process of consultation shall include the Vice Chancellor for Academic Administration.
 Because the GEOC is a subcommittee of a Senate committee, the chair need not be a Senator.